 If you’re exploring by boat, you’ll likely start on Tortola, the largest of the British Virgin Islands.
 Jost Van Dyke is 12 nautical miles (22km) from Road Town on Tortola, which will take roughly by yacht.
 Alternatively, there is a passenger ferry from West End, Tortola if you don’t have your own watercraft to travel on.

-Explore the pristine coastline of Jost Van Dyke by chartering a yacht with SamBoat or explore via multi-day trip with Dream Yacht Charter.
+Explore the pristine coastline of Jost Van Dyke by going on a sailing trip with Culture Trip.